Happy birthday Quasi

 First and last goals

 2017 – Lucas Leiva headed his seventh and last reds goal as we won our FA Cup Third Round replay 1-0 at Plymouth Argyle.
-Winger Harry Wilson made his reds bow, while midfielder Kevin Stewart played his twentieth and last reds game.
+Winger Harry Wilson made his reds bow, while midfielder Kevin Stewart played his twentieth and last reds game, with Sheyi Ojo featuring for the thirteenth and final time.
 Divock Origi had a late penalty saved, but we hung on to win, falling to Wolverhampton Wanderers at Anfield at the next hurdle.

 1992 - Michael Thomas scored his first reds goal in a 3-2 win at Oldham Athletic.
 The former Arsenal midfielder grabbed the winning goal, after strikes from Steve McManaman and Dean Saunders.